 This builds on the previous two steps.
 It covers how the setting evaluates, reviews, and plans the service to promote and maintain quality.

 For more information, contact:

-If you are a parent looking for either an Early years provider or a childminder who is a member of a QA scheme, or have any other questions regarding QA and inspections, contact:
+If you are a parent looking for either an Early years provider who is a member of a QA scheme, or have any other questions regarding QA and inspections, contact:

 - Username Early Years Learning and Childcare Team